-Presented in a partnership between the Melbourne International Jazz Festival (MIJF) and the Australian Art Orchestra (AAO), the First Nations Artist Residency Program is an artistic and professional development initiative that supports the career development of a First Nations musician with a practice in jazz, improvisation or contemporary art music and its composition.
+Delivered in partnership between the Melbourne International Jazz Festival (MIJF) and the Australian Art Orchestra (AAO), the First Nations Artist Residency Program was launched in 2021 to support the career development of a First Nations musician, with a particular focus on jazz and improvised music.

-MIJF CEO & Program Director, Hadley Agrez, says: “MIJF’s year-round Artist Development programs are all about the future of Australian Jazz—reflecting a rich and diverse history and community.
+MIJF’s year-round artist development programs are all about the future of Australian Jazz—reflecting a rich and diverse history and community.
 We acknowledge the incredible contribution First Peoples make to art and music-making, and we aim to foster an environment and a sector in which First Nations musicians play a central role in shaping the unique sound and style of Australian jazz and improvised music.

 Bumpy says of her appointment as program leader: “I am so honoured to be a part of this program.
 Over the year ahead, I hope to dive further into my language journey.
 With the support from the AAO and MIJF I’m excited to travel and connect to Country, presenting a work that not only supports this journey and expands my musicality but reflects the nuances found while learning language.
 I’m super excited to collaborate and have access to incredible artists and resources while developing the piece!”

 “We’re thrilled to announce Bumpy as this year’s 2023 First Nations Artist Residency Program leader” said MIJF’s CEO & Program Director, Hadley Agrez.
 “Bumpy is an incredible artist and we are very excited to work alongside her over the coming 18 months through this program and as she develops her creative commission for the 2024 festival.
 This is a program that we’re extremely proud of, aiming to foster an environment and a sector in which First Nations musicians play a central role in shaping the unique sound and style of Australian jazz and improvised music.”